LOCATION: Warner Avenue / Legacy Road, Tustin: Former Marine Corps Air Station

 - Turn on indoor air purifiers

-- Do not run air conditioning units, HVAC systems, swamp coolers, and whole house fans to minimize drawing outside air in.
+- Keep air conditioning units, HVAC systems, swamp coolers and whole house fans off to minimize drawing outside air in.

 - Limit or avoid activities that will displace debris related to the fire.
-Avoid sweeping, landscaping, leaf blowing, mowing, and gardening.
+(Example- Avoid sweeping, landscaping, leaf blowing, mowing, gardening)

-- Avoid outdoor activities and minimize contact with yard furniture and play equipment until advised otherwise.
+- Avoid outdoor activities (exercise, running, cycling, basketball, soccer, etc.), yard furniture and play equipment until advised otherwise.

 - Avoid temporarily closed areas (parks, schools).

 - If you must go outdoors in the immediate area, P100 respirators offer greater protection than well fitted N95 masks.